-During the year, the Group focuses on 8 risks which the likelihood and impact of the risks have been assessed and appropriate mitigation actions have been identified for the risks based on risk assessment report 2012 performed by internal auditor.
+During the year, the Group has identified 8 risks which are critical to the success of the business.
+The likelihood and impact of the risks have been assessed and appropriate mitigation actions have been identified for the risks.

 Statement on Risk Management and Internal Control (cont'd)